mattm458/project-logs/fall-2020/emotion-prediction.md

 Also, I found "Speech emotion recognition: Emotional models, databases, features, preprocessing methods, supporting modalities, and classifiers" by Akçay and Oğuz.
 It's a really interesting survey of the current state of emotion prediction from collected audio datasets and gives me a lot of other approaches to look into.

+---

+Finally looking into this more.
+I was able to get the Switchboard emotion annotation corpus and will look into it over the next week.

+I'm trying to do some entrainment analysis similar to what I'm doing in the dialogue act prediction work.
+Like the dialogue act prediction work, I am seeing possibly unusual results that I think are either pointing to a flaw in my methodology or feature collection procedure.

+Working off of most of what I've established before, I decided to focus on convergence and determine if there are statistically significant differences between the first and second half of each conversation.
+Looking at the entire dataset I've collected so far, I'm seeing significant differences only in jitter.
+I really want to review what I'm doing with the switchboard corpus before moving forward on this, just because that's the only dataset I have where someone else performed the same analysis.